For Ewan McGregor’s Birthday, Here Are 3 Classic Films Of His Every Cinephile Needs To See [Opinion]

 It happens to be a special day for Ewan McGregor.
-The famed Scottish actor not only celebrates his 46th birthday today – it’s also the U.S. release of his long-awaited film, T2 Trainspotting.
+The famed Scottish actor not only celebrates his 46th birthday today, but it’s also the U.S. release of his long-awaited film, T2 Trainspotting.

-To celebrate the occasion, let’s turn back the clocks and take a close look at 3 of his most iconic films.
+To celebrate the occasion, let’s turn back the clocks and take a close look at three of his most iconic films.

 Trainspotting (1996)

 Danny Boyle’s original Trainspotting provided McGregor with one of his most electrifying roles ever, as the charismatic heroin-addict Mark Renton.
-The movie is about a clan of 5 Edinburgh friends as they struggle with heroin addiction, law breaking, and in the case of one of them (Begbie, played by Robert Carlyle), an apparently overwhelming desire to pick fights with everyone around.
+The movie is about a clan of five Edinburgh friends as they struggle with heroin addiction, law breaking, and in the case of one of them (Begbie, played by Robert Carlyle), an apparently overwhelming desire to pick fights with everyone around.

 Choose fun today #EwanMcGregor, it's your birthday! #Trainspotting pic.twitter.com/U74D3uj3F1